 Reusing Loop Variables

-, outside the loop can lead to confusion and errors.
+Reusing loop variables, such as i, outside the loop can lead to confusion and errors.
 Once the loop completes, the loop variable retains its last assigned value.
 If you reuse the same variable name for another purpose later in your code, it can lead to unintended behavior.

 Example: